 The vocabulary derived from the word al-zuhd in the Qur’an is only found in Sūrat Yūsuf 12/20 (wa kānū fīhi min al-zāhidīn), indicating that zuhd signifies being content with little and not being willing or attracted to treasures.
-This view is further supported by other scriptures that caution humans about worldly pleasures and possessions.(Wahid et al., 2023: 263-282) Hasbi Ash- Shiddieqy and Mahmud Yunus do not explain the meaning of zuhd in this verse.
-Ash-Shiddieqy interprets it as “unwillingness” (tidak ingin),(Ash-Shiddieqy, 2016: II/398) while Yunus interprets it as “dislike” (kurang suka).(Yunus, 2015: 334) Quraish Shihab interprets it as “displeasure” (ketidaksenangan) with something that is usually enjoyed.(Shihab, 2017: VI/41) As Yunus, Hamka interprets it as “dislike” (kurang suka),(Hamka, 1990: V/3620) while in another place he saw zuhd as moderation in pursuing worldly pleasures.
-(Hamka, 2013) However, zuhd can generally be interpreted as believing that whatever is on God's side is better than what is in our hands.
+This view is further supported by other scriptures that caution humans about worldly pleasures and possessions (Wahid et al., 2023: 263-282).
+Hasbi Ash- Shiddieqy and Mahmud Yunus do not explain the meaning of zuhd in this verse.
+Ash-Shiddieqy interprets it as “unwillingness” (tidak ingin) (Ash-Shiddieqy, 2016: II/398), while Yunus interprets it as “dislike” (kurang suka) (Yunus, 2015: 334).
+Quraish Shihab interprets it as “displeasure” (ketidaksenangan) with something that is usually enjoyed.(Shihab, 2017: VI/41) As Yunus, Hamka interprets it as “dislike” (kurang suka) (Hamka, 1990: V/3620), while in another place he viewed zuhd as moderation in pursuing worldly pleasures (Hamka, 2013).
+However, zuhd can generally be interpreted as believing that whatever is on God's side is better than what is in our hands.

 Another verse related to zuhd is Sūrat al-Qaṣaṣ 28/77 (wa-btaghi fīmā ātāka l-Lāh al-dār al- ākhirata wa lā tansa naṣībaka min al-dunyā) which teaches balance (tawāzun) between worldly and hereafter life.
 Interpreting this verse, ash-Shiddieqy states that God does not want people to avoid all the delights of the world and live with the help of others.
 However, they must work lawfully.
-Moreover, after obtaining wealth, they must fulfill God's rights but not forget their part in this world.(Ash-Shiddieqy, 2016: III/345) It is wrong, Yunus said, if we are only busy with worship in mosques, without trying to make a fortune.(Yunus, 2015: 581) Shihab states that there is an unbalanced opinion that this verse suggests leaving worldly pleasures by limiting oneself to necessities (eating, drinking, clothing).
-Some understand it as a requirement to balance the worldly and spiritual life.(Shihab, 2017: IX/666-667)
+Moreover, after obtaining wealth, they must fulfill God's rights but not forget their part in this world (Ash-Shiddieqy, 2016: III/345).
+It is wrong, Yunus said, if we are only busy with worship in mosques, without trying to make a fortune (Yunus, 2015: 581).
+Shihab states that there is an unbalanced opinion that this verse suggests leaving worldly pleasures by limiting oneself to necessities (eating, drinking, clothing).
+Some understand it as a requirement to balance the worldly and spiritual life (Shihab, 2017: IX/666-667).